 The pods don’t open up when ripe to release the seed.
 The tree relies on animals to eat the pods, after which the seeds pass through the animals undigested in other places.
 The tree grows from seed.

 Farmers consider the tree a nuisance, because it chokes out pasture grass.
-But, it is very hard to remove because it has a very tenacious root system: it’s taproot can grow down as far as 75 feet (23 metres.)
+But, it is very hard to remove because it has a very tenacious root system: its taproot can grow down as far as (25 metres (75 feet.)

 The wood is usually sold as chips or chunks.